WilliamD47/Combot/README.md

-Combot by WilliamD47
+Oqaroid by WilliamD47
 ====================

-Thanks for using Combot!
+Thanks for using Oqaroid!

 The commands are below